Archivist Daily Life

 While I waited in vain for a visitor’s pass to their cities to clear, it ended up being some rural Archivists of Etherean loyalty -- the Zhavit ethnic group -- who allowed me to live amongst them the longest.
 This people is the window through which we will now peak.

-Deep in the Eikva Plateau, I became the guest of a local Archivist family that, by all accounts, was the Zhavit people’s closest analogue to royalty.
+Even deeper in the Eikva Plateau, where flatland bled into forests, I became the guest of a local Archivist family that, by all accounts, was the Zhavit people’s closest analogue to royalty.
 The word in the Eltayan language for a local ruler or administrator is indistinguishable from the Mundane term for a king.
 The Ruscolna family ruled over a domain dozens of miles in circumference, with about 100 Zhavit families providing tributes of furry cattle called basci, each about the size of a small Monturyn virse.

 Zhavits are known for being fierce fighters compared to their neighbors like the mound building Wozh, or the mourning throat singers of the Fyut.
 A Zhavit has been on the front line of Frostmace Adepts in every battle the Athenaeum has ever fought, according to their martial legends.
 I can still hear their battle chants as more than fifty Archivists met in the palace courtyard each afternoon to practice Pwanoszt, arms a flurry of strikes and parrys.
 The Ruscolna family’s few thousand Zhavit subjects answered the frequent calls to arms in service of the religious Zdarlyti Council in the city of Etherea hundreds of miles due west.

 The Zhavit homes in the Ruscolna domain were short, squat affairs made of the white timber harvested from the neighboring taiga.
-They stood in stark contrast to the bronze-domed fortresses of stone that dotted the far skyline in every cardinal direction, maintained by a staunch line of spears from the great power of the Aegis military.
+Accented with bright paint colors bordering on garish, they stood in stark contrast to the solemn bronze-domed fortresses of stone that dotted the far skyline in every cardinal direction, maintained by a staunch line of spears from the great power of the Aegis military.

 For all their supposed fury in battle, I know of no other folk that are so dedicated to peace of mind and meditation, or to conversation so friendly yet brief.
 They are Water-embodied in thought and deed.
 No idle chatter escapes their lips.
 Every movement has conservation of energy.
 The early hours of Zhavit routines begin with elaborate prayers as they spin their intricately carved mantra wheels called Vom that are embedded in nearby rocks or poles.
 They then venture up to the nearest peak in order to spin the largest Vom, before returning in time for breakfast.
 A simple wooden staff is carried to ward off young frost bylaks.

 This, I was told, was a way to appreciate the sustenance of the meal.
 Meals generally contain basci milk and the odd bits of frost potato.
 A rare treat reserved for special occasions is salad.
 Odd, yet understandable given how hard the earth beneath them freezes nine months of the year.
 The herbs and seasonings of their cuisine are meant to increase savory tastes far more than any kind of heat or spice.
 The most treasured seasoning came from a rare ground root that tasted something akin to sage.
-If the elders feel fortune has been kind to the community, they will forage in the forest for spearmint to flavor an otherwise bitter tea called sog.
+If the elders feel fortune has been kind to the community, they will forage in the forest for enough spearmint to flavor an otherwise bitter tea called sog.
+Enough is boiled in cast-iron cauldrons the size of a wagon to sate whole villages for a week.

-What, then, made the Ruscolna family take up the mantle of running this area of the snowy outskirts of the Eikva Plateau if they were given no luxuries or comforts for the high station?
-It appeared to be dependent on a strong sense of duty.
-It was on their line to maintain the records of Zhavit births and deaths, the supplies going to Etherea proper, and storing Class D through B grade Eldertech in their beautifully tiled forty room ‘palace’, which was open to even the meekest of Archivist to visit.
+What, then, made the Ruscolna family take up the mantle of running this area of the snowy outskirts of the Eikva Plateau if they were given no luxuries, plaudits, or comforts for the high station?
+Their royal labor appeared to be dependent on a strong sense of duty.
+It is unto their line to maintain the records of Zhavit births and deaths, the supplies going to Etherea proper, and storing Class D through B grade Eldertech in their beautifully tiled forty room ‘palace’, which was open to even the meekest of Archivist to visit.

 The eldest son of the family, Domovoi, was responsible for leading the dances at many winter festivals, where dozens of orange-faced Archivists in green textile robes would twirl for hours, their twists meant to reflect how their people were in a fixed spot while time spun around them.
 He mistrusted my intentions from the start, giving me the proverbial cold shoulder whenever I asked about the history of these dances.
+He violated my theory of universally friendly Zhavit conversation.
 Domovoi was first in line to a throne that I, an outsider, might threaten, no matter how academic my interests.
+I was kept at what he felt was appropriate distance from his organizing of more advanced martial training for the local banners.

 The patron of the Ruscolna family, Velim, was polite yet stingy in his conversation.
 A ponderous, lanky man, he started each sentence by stating his emotional intent.
 This practice fell out of common use generations ago, but no one could accuse Archivists of following rapid trends.